richjohnson-wwt/RoutePlanner/README.md

 # VRPTW Route Planner

+This application assists the user in solving a route problem.

-A PyQt6-based application for solving Vehicle Routing Problems with Time Windows (VRPTW).
+It is a PyQt6-based application for solving Vehicle Routing Problems with Time Windows (VRPTW).

+The application is driven by a ProblemState object that maintains the state of the problem as it is being solved.
+Through parsing, geocoding, clustering the sites and solving the route problem.

 ## Setup